Workflows that get followed

 Turning playbooks into actions

 Workflows are where knowledge becomes muscle memory.
-Playbooks describe what should happen; a workflow makes it happen.
+Playbooks describe the intended response; a workflow makes it happen.
 When the pressure hits, people do not want explanations.
 They want the next step, right now.

 A workflow that slows people down will be bypassed.
 A workflow that guides them will be used instinctively.